Philip II and El Escorial

 Santos, Francisco de los.
 Descripcion del Real Monasterio de San Lorenzo de El Escorial, unica maravilla del mundo.
 4th ed.
 Madrid: Juan García Infançon, 1698.

-De los Santos claims this is the fourth edition of his work though a 1681 version is known only in manuscript.
-It offers the most complete history of El Escorial for the whole of the Spanish Habsburg era with information about rebuilding after the 1671 fire and the frescoes executed by Luca Giordano from 1692 to 1694.
+The fourth edition varies little from the third (Madrid: Bernardo de Villa Diego, 1681) but includes information about frescoes executed by Luca Giordano from 1692 to 1694.
+With this information, the edition offers the most complete history of El Escorial for the whole of the Spanish Habsburg era.
 An English translation by George Thompson was published in London in 1760 with new copperplates.
 (1st edition, Madrid: Imprenta Real, 1657).

 Sigüenza, Fray José de.
 La Fundación del Monasterio de El Escorial.
 Madrid: Turner, 1986.

 Foundational study of the building of El Escorial, and Bustamante García 1994 labels it one of the great works of Spanish literature.
 An edition was also issued for the 1963 anniversary of the laying of the building’s cornerstone.

 Vivanco, Luis Felipe.
 El Escorial.
 2 vols.
 Madrid: Ediciones Patrimonio Nacional, 1953–1963.

 Two large-scale volumes with contributions from leading scholars, architects, and political figures.
 Volume 1 explores history and literature, and Volume 2 is devoted to architecture and the arts.
 Essays by Luis Cervera Vera on Juan de Herrera, Secundino Suazo Ugalde on design precedents for the monastery-palace, and Luis Moya Blanco on the composition of the building are some of the stand-out contributions regarding architecture.
 Volume 2 includes excellent information about painting, sculpture, engraving, furniture, ceramics, and more.